-Address social justice issues that affect human beings as a consequence of oppression, poverty, marginalization and alienation because of the intersection of multiple factors, including those identified by CSWE: class, color, culture, disability, ethnicity, age, gender identity and expression, immigration status, political ideology, race, sex, sexual orientation and religious, non-religious, or spiritual beliefs.
+Seek to recognize and address social justice issues that affect human beings as a consequence of oppression, poverty, marginalization and/or alienation because of the intersection of multiple factors, including but not limited to those identified by CSWE: age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.

-Learn to recognize and work to avoid using language in coursework/practia that may be considered prejudicial language and avoid discriminating behavior and challenge stereotypes when others speak in derogatory generalizations.
+Learn to recognize and work to avoid using language that may be considered prejudicial, avoid discriminating behavior, and challenge stereotypes when others speak in generalizations.